ekodidik/ojs2-ici-export-plugin/README.md

 # Installation

 1. Download the latest release.
 Unzip the file and rename the extracted directory to copernicus.
-Compress the copernicus dirctory into copernicus.tar.gz;
+Compress the copernicus directory into copernicus.tar.gz;
 2. As a journal manager, Open Plugin Management > Install A New Plugin.
 You must have the privilege to install a new plugin from the OJS site administrator;
 3. Choose the copernicus.tar.gz file and click the Install button.